 How Inheritance Tax is Calculated

 Calculating Inheritance Tax involves several steps that determine the tax liability of an estate.
-To start, we need to understand the overall process and the factors that influence the amount of tax payable.
+Understanding the overall process and the factors that influence the amount payable is essential for executors and for anyone planning ahead.

 Steps to Calculate Inheritance Tax

-- First, we determine the total value of the estate, including all assets such as property, savings, investments, and personal belongings.
+- First, the total value of the estate is determined, including all assets such as property, savings, investments, pensions (from April 2027, inherited pensions will also be liable for IHT), and personal belongings.

-- Next, we deduct any debts, funeral expenses, and other liabilities from the total value.
+- Next, any debts, outstanding mortgages, funeral expenses, and other liabilities are deducted from the total value to arrive at the net estate.

-- Then, we apply any available allowances and exemptions to reduce the taxable amount.
+- Then, any available allowances and exemptions — including the NRB, RNRB, spouse exemption, and charitable gifts — are applied to reduce the taxable amount.

-For more detailed information on how Inheritance Tax interacts with other taxes, such as Capital Gains Tax, you can refer to our guide on Inheritance Tax and Capital Gains Tax on Inherited.
+For more detailed information on how Inheritance Tax interacts with other taxes, such as Capital Gains Tax, you can refer to our guide on Inheritance Tax and Capital Gains Tax on Inherited Property.

 Deductible Allowances and Exemptions

-Several allowances and exemptions can reduce the Inheritance Tax liability.
-These include:
+Several allowances and exemptions can reduce the Inheritance Tax liability:

-- The Nil Rate Band, which is the amount up to which no Inheritance Tax is payable.
+- The Nil Rate Band (£325,000) — the amount up to which no IHT is payable.
+Any unused NRB can transfer to a surviving spouse or civil partner.

-- The Residence Nil Rate Band, applicable if a residence is passed to direct descendants.
+- The Residence Nil Rate Band (up to £175,000) — applicable if a qualifying residence is passed to direct descendants.

-Understanding these allowances is crucial for minimizing the tax burden on the estate.
+Understanding and utilising these allowances is crucial for minimising the tax burden on the estate.

 Example Calculations